 - 1. The BOCC may issue a burn permit to a business or governmental authorities based on the following: - a.
-When it is necessary to burn trash, debris, or other waste that is a byproduct of the operation of the business or governmental operation - b.
-The burning can be carried out at a location, at such a time, and in a manner that does not pose an unreasonable risk to neighboring property and the public health, safety and welfare - c.
-The business or governmental authority presents evidence of insurance determined by the BOCC to be adequate to insure against loss of life, other personal injury, or damage to any property occurring on or off the business premises that results either directly or indirectly from such burning operation - d.
-The business or governmental authority is in compliance with all other laws, rules or regulations of Douglas County at the time the permit is granted - e.
-The proposed burn complies with all other applicable laws, rules or regulations - 2.
-Permits shall be subject to revocation at any time by a majority vote of the BOCC when it is determined that the owner or operator is not conducting the burn in accordance with the conditions of the permit or when the need stated in the application no longer applicable - 3.
-The person conducting the burn must be in possession of the permit issued by the BOCC and shall present the permit to any law enforcement officer, representative of the jurisdictional fire department, or any Douglas County employee upon request.
+When it is necessary to burn trash, debris, or other waste resulting from normal operations of the business or government. - b.
+Burning can be carried out at a location time and manner that does not pose an unreasonable risk to neighboring property and the public health, safety and welfare. - c.
+The business or governmental authority presents evidence of insurance determined by the BOCC to be adequate to insure against loss of life, other personal injury, or damage to any property occurring on or off the business premises that results either directly or indirectly from such burning operation. - d.
+The business or governmental authority is in compliance with all other laws, rules or regulations of Douglas County at the time the permit is granted. - e.
+The proposed burn complies with all other applicable laws, rules, or regulations. - 2.
+Permits shall be subject to revocation at any time by a majority vote of the BOCC when it is determined that the owner or operator is not conducting the burn in accordance with the conditions of the permit or when the need stated in the application no longer applicable.

+3. The person conducting the burn must have the permit issued by the BOCC and shall present the permit to any law enforcement officer, representative of the jurisdictional fire department, or any Douglas County employee upon request.

-Open Burning Requirements and Regulations:
+Open Burning Requirements and Regulations

-Regulations for Open Burning (Residential, KDHE permitting, specifically approved open burning not including recreational or agricultural open burning):
+Regulations for Open Burning (Residential, KDHE permitting, County issued burn permits, not including recreational or agricultural open burning)

-The following regulations must be followed when engaged in open burning.
+The following regulations must be followed when engaged in open burning: